go-piv/piv-go/README.md

 On MacOS, piv-go doesn't require any additional packages.

 To build on Linux, piv-go requires PCSC lite.
-To install on Debian-based distros, run:
+To install on Debian-based distributions, run:

 ```shell
 sudo apt-get install libpcsclite-dev